davidbonora/davidbonora/README.md

 Hello, I'm David Miró Bonora, form Málaga, Spain.

-I'm a Full Stack Web Developer, learnt how to work with the MERN stack, right now using it on my projects, mainly combined with Astro.
+I'm a Full Stack Web Developer, learnt how to work with the MERN stack.
+Right now using it on small, personal projects, with Astro.
-Also, just started at 42 School Málaga, learning mostly C/C++.
+Also student at 42 School Málaga, learning mostly C/C++.

 I'm always open to help, chat or work.
 You can contact me:
  - Via Mail (davidbonora23@gmail.com)